 Gifted and Talented linguists are given the opportunity to participate in MFL specific Enrichment Days where the focus is very much on using their skills to either learn different languages or indeed to enrich and expand the language they are studying.
 These Enrichment Days cover global aspects of language learning, including culture, traditions, history as well as communication and language skills.
 To date, our enrichment days have covered Japanese, Swahili and Spanish.

-The MFL Faculty is also pleased to be able to offer Mandarin lessons as twice weekly twilight sessions as part of The Asset Languages Qualification scheme where students can gain their qualifications in listening, speaking, reading and writing.
+The MFL Faculty is also pleased to be able to offer Mandarin lessons as twice weekly twilight sessions where students can gain their qualifications in listening, speaking, reading and writing.
 A Chinese teacher of Mandarin is provided by the Essex Jiangsu Chinese Centre to deliver exciting and vibrant lessons after school to our Beginner and Intermediate students.
 We have seen our numbers flourish and the popularity of Mandarin grow.

 Students in KS4 and 5 also have the opportunity to visit other language specialist schools, colleges and universities and participate in events, activities and lectures.

 To support your child outside the classroom, here is a list of useful websites for KS3, KS4 and KS5:

 www.pearsonactivelearn.com – This is a website we subscribe to which has tailor made activities for the courses we teach.
 This provides excellent reinforcement to what is taught in lessons.

 www.quizlet.com – A vocabulary revision site